Strong dispersion property for the quantum walk on the hypercube: Proof of the main result

+Despite this intuition, at first glance both expressions of $\sqrt{P[0, t]}$ (the discrete sum involving Chebyshev polynomials and the integral) suffer the same drawback (or the advantage) of catastrophic cancellations.
+Indeed, while the integrand's extreme values near each peak of $\cos^n(x/n) $ are polynomially decaying in $n$, cancellations ensure that the overall contribution is exponentially small!
+This property prohibits from making simple estimates of $\sqrt{P[0, t]}$ in either case.
+However, here the main advantage of the integral representation manifests itself: instead of computing integrals over real intervals, we can exploit Cauchy's integral theorem to transform them to contour integrals in the complex plane.
+Since the integrand turns out to be non-oscillatory in the complex plane in directions orthogonal to the real axis, this provides an efficient way to estimate the value of $P[0,t]$.
+This approach leads to the asymptotic estimates in \cref{thm:L11} and the desired upper bound on the probability $P[0,t]$.

-Next, we prove a bound on $P[0,t]$.
-For this, we utilize the following representation of Chebyshev polynomials of even order, valid for $|z| \leq 1$: \begin{lemma} Let $t$ be a positive even integer; then the following equality is valid for all $z \in [-1,1]$:
+The rigorous arguments begin with a proof of the following representation of Chebyshev polynomials of even order, valid for $|z| \leq 1$: \begin{lemma} Let $t$ be a positive even integer; then the following equality is valid for all $z \in [-1,1]$:

 where $T_{t}$ is the $t^{\text{th}}$-degree Chebyshev polynomial of the first kind and $ J_{t}$ stands for the Bessel function of the first kind. \end{lemma} \begin{proof} We start with a special case of the Sonine-Schafheitlin formula\cite[p.405, \S 13.42, Eq.
 (3)]{Watson1922}